Australian Capital Territory: Geology

-Notable geological formations in the Australian Capital Territory include the Canberra Formation, the Pittman Formation, Black Mountain Sandstone and State Circle Shale.
+Notable geological formations in the territory include the Canberra Formation, the Pittman Formation, Black Mountain Sandstone and State Circle Shale.

 In the 1840s fossils of brachiopods and trilobites from the Silurian period were discovered at Woolshed Creek near Duntroon.
 At the time, these were the oldest fossils discovered in Australia, though this record has now been far surpassed.
 Other specific geological places of interest include the State Circle cutting and the Deakin anticline.

-The oldest rocks in the ACT date from the Ordovician around 480 million years ago.
+The oldest rocks in the territory date from the Ordovician around 480 million years ago.
 During this period the region along with most of Eastern Australia was part of the ocean floor; formations from this period include the Black Mountain Sandstone formation and the Pittman Formation consisting largely of quartz-rich sandstone, siltstone and shale.
 These formations became exposed when the ocean floor was raised by a major volcanic activity in the Devonian forming much of the east coast of Australia.

 Flora and fauna

 The environments range from alpine area on the higher mountains, to sclerophyll forest and to woodland.
-Much of the ACT has been cleared for grazing and is also burnt off by bushfires several times per century.
+Much of the territory has been cleared for grazing and is also burnt off by bushfires several times per century.
 The kinds of plants can be grouped into vascular plants, that include gymnosperms, flowering plants, and ferns, as well as bryophytes, lichens, fungi and freshwater algae.
-Four flowering plants are endemic to the ACT.
+Four flowering plants are endemic to the territory.
 Several lichens are unique to the territory.
-Most plants in the ACT are characteristic of the Flora of Australia and include well known plants such as Grevillea, Eucalyptus trees and kangaroo grass.
+Most plants in the territory are characteristic of the Flora of Australia and include well known plants such as Grevillea, Eucalyptus trees and kangaroo grass.

-The native forest in the Australian Capital Territory was almost wholly eucalypt species and provided a resource for fuel and domestic purposes.
+The native forest in the territory was almost wholly eucalypt species and provided a resource for fuel and domestic purposes.
 By the early 1960s, logging had depleted the eucalypt, and concern about water quality led to the forests being closed.
 Interest in forestry began in 1915 with trials of a number of species including Pinus radiata on the slopes of Mount Stromlo.
 Since then, plantations have been expanded, with the benefit of reducing erosion in the Cotter catchment, and the forests are also popular recreation areas.

-The fauna of the territory includes representatives from most major Australian animal groups.
+Fauna in the territory includes representatives from most major Australian animal groups.
 This includes kangaroos, wallabies, koalas, platypus, echidna, emu, kookaburras and dragon lizards.